ds4ph-bme/project-Indranuj10/README.md

 Firstly, the data was split into training and testing.
 Then I used randomforest regressor on entire feature space to predict the desired output using cross-validation.
 Here my loss function that I was using is RMSE(root mean squared error).
 Next I performed some feature exploration methods like getting correlation matrix, GLM LASSO, Random Forest ranking and Recussive feature elimination algorithms to see redundancy in feature space(entire analysis is there in the python notebook:Housing__Prediciton).
-Later I added one feature at a time with ramdon forest as a regressor and finally got least RMSE for 9 features ,hence reducing the feature space.
+Later I added one feature at a time based on their RF variable importance with ramdon forest as a regressor and finally got least RMSE for 9 features ,hence reducing the feature space.

 The final list of features was:'LSTAT','DIS ','NOX','RM ','CRIM','AGE ','PTRATIO','B ','TAX'.